arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-16.md

 Monads are beautiful, and so is F#.
 No wonders that the latter natively supports the former.
 There a little trick to extend the F# syntax to support monadic parser combinators.
-Indeed, since F# natively knows how to deal with monads, via [Computation Expressions][computation-expression], it's a matter telling it which monad implementation to use.
+Indeed, since F# natively knows how to deal with Monads, via [Computation Expressions][computation-expression], it's a matter telling it which Monad implementation to use.
 The implementations of `bind` and `return'` will suffice:

 ```fsharp